 James Glaisher - Born in Rotherhithe, James Glaisher was a founder member of the Meteorological Society and the Aeronautical Society of Great Britain.
 Between 1862 and 1866, usually with Henry Tracey Coxwell as his co-pilot, he made numerous balloon ascents in order to measure the temperature and humidity of the atmosphere at its highest levels.
 On 17 July in 1862, he and Coxwell rose to some 22,000ft over Wolverhampton in an attempt to set an altitude record.
 They reached 24,000 feet in a second attempt on 18 August and at on 5 September they reached a record height in a balloon of 11,887m (39,000 feet) from Wolverhampton Gas Works (now the Science Park on Glaisher Drive).
 Due to reduced atmospheric pressure and exposure during the ascent, Glaisher passed out, and because of his frost-bitten hands Coxwell opened the gas valve with his teeth to make a rapid but safe descent.
 One of the pigeons making the trip with them died.
 In the year 2000, Mike Kendrick from Bridgnorth and American-born Jim Dexter, now of Telford, broke the world airship speed record in a dramatic flight over the Midlands from Halfpenny Green airfield.
 Their airship reached 94.7 kilometres per hour (58mph), causing passing cars and ramblers to stop and watch.
 The pilots' Lightship Group is the world’s largest airship operator and has been involved in Richard Branson’s ballooning exploits.

 Goldie - Electronic music artist, disc jockey, visual artist and actor Clifford Joseph Price, better known as Goldie, was born of Jamaican and Scottish heritage in Walsall in 1965, growing up in Wolverhampton from the age of 18.
 He was a member of the breakdance crew Westside, based in the Whitmore Reans and Heath Town areas of the city, and later joined a breakdance crew called the Bboys before making his name as a graffiti artist in the West Midlands.
 Well known for his innovations in the jungle and drum and bass music genres, Goldie has also worked as an actor (including James Bond film The World Is Not Enough and the TV’s EastEnders) and has appeared in Celebrity Big Brother, Strictly Come Dancing, Celebrity Mastermind and Come Dine with Me.
 He was placed second behind Sue Perkins when learning to conduct a concert orchestra in the BBC’s Maestro reality television show.
 Goldie’s box set album, The Alchemist, features the best tracks from throughout his musical career to 2012.
 Goldie was romantically involved with singer Björk for several years and is now married to Mika Wassenaar, a Canadian.
 His autobiography, Nine Lives, was published in 2002.
 Goldie received an honorary degree of Doctor of Design from the University of Wolverhampton and in 2016 he was awarded an MBE for his contribution to the music, TV and film industries as well as his work with a number of charities.
+Following sold out nights at Ronnie Scott’s legendary jazz venue, Goldie returned to Wolverhampton’s Civic Hall in 2017 as part of a nationwide tour to promote his new album, The Journey Man.
 Video

 Jaki Graham - Wolverhampton-based Jaki Graham is one of the UK’s original female soul singers.
 She rose to fame in the 1980s, starting out as a backing singer for UB40 before finding solo success with with top ten tracks such as ‘Could it be I’m Falling in Love’ and ‘Set Me Free’.
 Her first album, ‘Real Life’, sold more than 800,000 copies in under four weeks, with tickets for her tour selling out in 20 minutes.
 Jaki had an international hit in the 1990s with her cover of Chaka Khan’s ‘Ain’t Nobody’, which was top of the USA Billboard dance charts for five weeks and also reached gold in Australia and Japan.
 She has released more than 20 singles and numerous albums worldwide, achieving a Guinness World Record as the first Black British female solo artist to have six consecutive Top 10/20 hits.
 Jaki has inspired many other artists including Beverley Knight, who regards her as a role model.
 The two finally met in 2009 after being asked by a Wolverhampton charity to take part in a gala Jaki was involved in and have since made a long-lasting friendship.
 Beverley has said that, ‘When we’re together we’re two Black Country girls.
 When she speaks she has a far stronger accent than me but after I’ve been with her for a few hours I go into her half-Jamaican, half-Wolverhampton speak.’
 In recent years Jaki has enjoyed a phenomenal worldwide success for her ‘Gershwin & Soul’ and Duke Ellington concerts with the BBC Big Band and joined Cliff Richard as the only British special guest on his successful ‘Soulicious’ Arena Tour.
 She has also released ‘For Sentimental Reasons’, her first, long awaited studio album in over 15 years, and published her autobiography, Heaven Knows.
 In 2013 she received an honorary degree from the University of Wolverhampton for her contribution to music, and addressed students at the University in 2015 when she was made one of four Pro Chancellors who act as ambassadors.